 The Endgame endpoint protection platform provides prevention, detection and response measures, and threat hunting capabilities aimed at stopping targeted attacks.
 Their management console can be run from the cloud on any modern browser.
 A hosted option is also available.
-The platform supports Windows, Linux, Mac, and Solaris endpoints (although we felt this was not made very clear on the vendor's website).
+The platform supports Windows, Linux, Mac, and Solaris endpoints.
 There is no provision for mobile clients.
+A trial version as such is not offered, but a demonstration can be requested on the vendor's website.